AdobeDocs/marketo.en/help/marketo/product-docs/personalization/segmentation-and-snippets/snippets/approve-a-snippet-with-no-draft.md

    ![](assets/approve-the-snippet-2.png)

-1. In the **Snippet actions** drop-down, choose **Approve draft**.
+1. In the **[!UICONTROL Snippet actions]** drop-down, choose **[!UICONTROL Approve draft]**.

    ![](assets/approve-the-snippet-3.png)

-1. Select an option in the Approve snippet dialog box and click **Approve**:
+1. Select an option in the Approve snippet dialog box and click **[!UICONTROL Approve]**:

-    * **Update all**: This option will not create drafts of the approved assets using the snippet.
+    * **[!UICONTROL Update all]**: This option will not create drafts of the approved assets using the snippet.
 All assets get the updates and maintain their prior statuses.
 A progress module appears on the top right side of the screen; it can be closed at any time.
 To restore it, right-click the snippet name and select Show Approval Status.
-    * **Create drafts**: This option will create drafts of the approved assets using the snippet.
+    * **[!UICONTROL Create drafts]**: This option will create drafts of the approved assets using the snippet.
 Select this option if snippet changes need to be reviewed first.
 All drafts must be approved manually.

    ![](assets/approve-the-snippet-4.png)